 A deeper understanding of the information processing roles of 1) our learning rule; and 2) our recall mechanism, helps in two ways.
 First, we will have a better idea of what we need to do to get the network to solve a given problem.
 Second, we may discover that there is a different problem for which it is better suited.

-So linear heterassociation recall may be a poor classification model, but it might be a good interpolation model.
+So linear heterassociation recall may be a poor model on which to build classification, but it might be a good interpolation model.
 Linear autoassociation learning may be a poor way to store information about specific memories, but may be a good way of learning about the statistics of ensembles.